Eberty/LowCost3DReconstruction/README.md

 <br />

-**NOTE:** in particular, for CUDA, we did not create a bash to install it.
+**NOTE:** in particular, for CUDA, it was not created a bash to install it.
 To do this, you can follow some of these tutorials:

 * <https://www.pugetsystems.com/labs/hpc/How-to-install-CUDA-9-2-on-Ubuntu-18-04-1184/>
 * <https://askubuntu.com/questions/799184/how-can-i-install-cuda-on-ubuntu-16-04>

-If your PC has an NVIDIA graphics card, we recommend installing CUDA (right after running *tools_install.sh*).
+It's recommended to install CUDA after running *tools_install.sh* if your PC has a NVIDA graphics card.

 #### Building